 If a Presidential Disaster Declaration for Individual Assistance is issued for a county for the same event, the State program is automatically canceled for that county, as the federal program then goes into effect.
 The federal program does not have an income restriction as the Iowa Individual Assistance Program does.

-Iowa Disaster Case Management Program
+Iowa Disaster Case Advocacy Program

-The Iowa Disaster Case Management Program is designed to address serious needs to overcome a disaster-related hardship, injury or adverse condition.
+The Iowa Disaster Case Advocacy Program is designed to address serious needs to overcome a disaster-related hardship, injury or adverse condition.
 The program is activated automatically when the Iowa Individual Assistance program is activated with a governor’s disaster proclamation.
 Disaster case managers work with clients to create a disaster recovery plan and provide guidance, advice and referral to obtain a service or resource.
 There are no income eligibility requirements for this program.

-Iowans are eligible for Disaster Case Management as soon as the Iowa Individual Assistance program is activated for the county where they reside.
+Iowans are eligible for Disaster Case Advocacy as soon as the Iowa Individual Assistance program is activated for the county where they reside.
 The program closes 180 days from the date of the governor’s proclamation.
 The program is administered by Iowa Community Action Association member agencies.
 For additional information, contact your local community action association.